kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-auth.md

 > The details of how this works shouldn’t trouble you or keep you from effectively using an authorization server with token-based authentication.
 > - To further demystify JWT, read [Signing and Validating JSON Web Tokens For Everyone](https://maida.kim/2020/09/signing-and-validating-json-web-tokens-jwt-for-everyone) also by @KimMaida.
 > - [JWT.io](https://jwt.io) provides a debugger tool to decode, verify and generate JWT.
+> - [jose](https://github.com/panva/jose) is JavaScript module for JSON Object Signing and Encryption.

 ```js
 // This library doesn't validate the token, any well-formed JWT can be decoded.